 Canon EOS Rebel T7i / 800D review: options

-While the EOS Rebel T7i / EOS 800D sports the identical twenty four.2MP resolution because the Rebel T6i / EOS 750D it replaces, the detector has been overhauled we’re told, and uses the identical technology we have seen within the EOS 80D.
+While the EOS Rebel T7i / EOS 800D sports the identical 24.2MP resolution because the Rebel T6i / EOS 750D it replaces, the detector has been overhauled we’re told and uses the identical technology we have seen within the EOS 80D.

-Canon would not elaborate on what precisely has modified, however we will speculate that it uses the identical on-chip digital-to-analogue conversion technology that we have seen within the EOS 5D Mark IV to handle noise higher.
+Canon would not elaborate on what precisely has modified, however, we will speculate that it uses the identical on-chip digital-to-analog conversion technology that we have seen within the EOS 5D Mark IV to handle noise higher.

 New 18-55mm lens